tomaszstawski/SilicaLysozymeSAXS/README.md

     /ResultBkgSub_selected

   This is only a selected data set.
-The patterns are bakcground-corrected and the scattered intesities are converted to absolute units.
+The patterns are background-corrected and the scattered intesities are converted to absolute units.
 The numbering of the files corresponds to the order of the frames.
 We can provide a complete data set.

   3. The fits and the corresponding statistics are stored in:

     /fitting_results/selected

   This directory already contains a complete set of fits to the data from (2).
-To prevent the overwriting of the results, line 45 in the script should be amended with the new name of the output directory.
+To prevent overwriting of the results, line 45 in the script should be amended with the new name of the output directory.